-One of the things I enjoy reading weekly are the audit reports.
-And one of my favourite meetings is the monthly audit meetings.
+One of the things I enjoy reading weekly is the audit reports.
+And one of my favourite meetings is the monthly audit meeting.

 It can be delightful – when the auditor writes how well the leaders prepared, how cooperative they were, and how well things are looked after.
 Occasionally we discover the opposite, but most of the time the work of the auditors informs and helps the leaders.

 Psalm 139 is one of the most loved Psalms –it is a beautiful poem which many have used when kneeling before God.
 But it is more than just grand poetry, more than simple eloquence or concise and crisp language.

 In many regards, these closing two verses are a plea for a spiritual audit – to seek the one who knows us best for His review, his searching that we might be honest in the way in which we evaluate who we are.

 The context of these verses places this truth central to my understanding of who God is: